lagden/generator-basic-app/app/templates/README.md

-Basic APP
+Basic App
 =========

 Making a better and awesome web!!!

 ## Requirement

-If you are using Sass as your preprocessors, you must install [libsass](http://libsass.org/) before.
+If you are using Sass as your preprocessor, you must install [libsass](http://libsass.org/) before.
 Why?!
 Because is more fast than Ruby version

 ## Install